LKirst/lie-esl/_posts/2024-10-01-using-ai-for-language-learning.md

 - use the AI to collect examples or paraphrases for a given list of words or phrases
 - ask the AI tool to quiz you on a given list of words and phrases
+- use the AI to edit a list of definitions you have collected

 ### Example: Vocabulary quizz